dhellmann/pymotw/PyMOTW/gc/index.rst

 Tracing References
 ==================

-Using :mod:`gc`, you can use the incoming and outgoing references between objects to find cycles in complex data structures.
+With :mod:`gc` you can use the incoming and outgoing references between objects to find cycles in complex data structures.
 If you know the data structure with the cycle, you can construct custom code to examine its properties.
 If not, you can the